sztimi/opswat-test/1_scripting/README.md

 ### Disk check
-The free disk space check expects the path the we want to use for installation/storage.
+The free disk space check expects the path that we want to use for installation/storage.
 It is set to `$HOME` by default.

 Available value is taken from `df`.